ss2552/Guide_3DS/_pages/en_US/installing-boot9strap-(fredtool-legacy).md

 <details>{{ technical_info | markdownify }}</details>
 {: .notice--info}

-You should only be able to get to this page if you are running version 11.16.0.
-If you are on any firmware other than 11.17.0 or 11.16.0, STOP as these instructions WILL LEAD TO A BRICK on other firmwares!!
+You should only be able to get to this page if you are running version 11.15.0 or 11.14.0.
+If you are on any firmware other than 11.15.0 or 11.14.0, STOP as these instructions WILL LEAD TO A BRICK on other firmwares!!
 {: .notice--warning}

 ### What You Need

-* Your `movable.sed` file from completing [Seedminer](seedminer)
+* Your `movable.sed` file from completing [Seedminer (Mii)](seedminer-(mii))
 * The latest release of [Frogminer_save](https://github.com/zoogie/Frogminer/releases/latest) (`Frogminer_save.zip`)
-* **11.16.0 or 11.17.0 users**: The v6.1.1 release of [b9sTool](https://github.com/zoogie/b9sTool/releases/download/v6.1.1/release_6.1.1.zip) (direct download)
+* **11.15.0 and 11.14.0 users only**: The v6.0.1 release of [b9sTool](https://github.com/zoogie/b9sTool/releases/tag/v6.0.1) (direct download)
 * The latest release of [Luma3DS](https://github.com/LumaTeam/Luma3DS/releases/latest) (the Luma3DS `.zip` file)

 #### Section I - CFW Check